-This memorandum serves as the Title VI analysis for the fare and service changes associated with Metro's proposed Fiscal Year 2018 Operating Budget as presented at the March 23, 2017 Board Meeting.
+This memorandum serves as the Title VI analysis for the fare and service changes associated with Metro's proposed Fiscal Year 2018 Operating Budget.

 I. Conclusion

 Based on the Title VI equity analysis, staff has determined that the proposed fare and service changes associated with the FY18 Operating Budget do not result in a disparate impact (DI) on minority populations or a disproportionate burden (DB) on low-income populations.
 The fare proposals do impact minority and low-income customers at a slightly higher rate than non-minority and non-low-income customers.
 However, these differences fall below the DI and DB thresholds.
 The service proposals impact minority and low-income customers at a lower rate than non-minority and non-low-income customers.
 Therefore, no DI or DB exists.